davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.5.13 (2013.06.18) =
+* Added more robust charset conversion to deal with malformed emails.
+* Ensure the default title is used when category etc parsing results in blank title
+* Consolidate procedure for locating wp-config.php
+* Additional debug output.
+* Fixed a bug where the default author was being used even though the email had a valid author.
+* Added feature to disable IMAP authentication with GSSAPI or NTLM to improve MS Exchange compatibility.

 = 1.5.12 (2013.06.08) =
 * Added full paths to includes in config_form due to some hosts having include_path set in a way that breaks Postie.
 * Added some checks for emails that aren't correctly formatted (AirMail/WinLink)